OceanOestreicher/DoorDashGui/README.md

 # DoorDashGui
-A gui for managing data related to being a dasher
+A gui for managing shifts for DoorDash or other gig type jobs